aurerere/portfolio/public/files/projects/vector/en.md

 ### Pitch

 ---
-A friend developing software to aid in the practice of Minecraft trusted me to develop the sales, download and user management site, but also to work on the visual identity and the interface of the software itself.
+A friend of mine developing software to aid in the practice of _Minecraft_ trusted me to develop the sales, download and user management website, but also to work on the visual identity and the interface of the software itself.

 > The project is currently paused.